JamesPhippsTan/EnvGen_ExpVar/README.md

 Contains R, python, and bash scripts utilised to generate the figures and tables within 'Environmental perturbation increases gene expression variability and unmasks genetic regulation for transcriptional robustness' (https://www.biorxiv.org/content/10.64898/2026.02.18.706644v1.full).
-The starting datasets, as well as intermediate datasets outputted across various stages of the analysis, can be found here (https://edmond.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.47SZWA).
+The starting datasets, as well as datasets outputted across various stages of the analysis, can be found here (https://edmond.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.47SZWA).

 This code repository is split into the following folders and files: